-Policy Context and Rationale
+Policy context and Rationale

-This relationships, sex and health education policy covers Moorlands Church of England Primary academy approach to teaching relationships, sex and health education (RSHE).
+This relationships, sex and health education policy covers Moorlands Primary Academy approach to teaching relationships, sex and health education (RSHE).

 The core policy was produced by the Diocese of Norwich in collaboration with an external national RSHE Adviser.
-The policy has been subject to thorough consultation with the whole school community including pupils, parents/carers, staff, school governors and where relevant appropriate members of the wider community such as medical professionals and faith leaders.
+The policy has been subject to thorough consultation with the whole-school community including pupils, parents/carers, staff, school governors and where relevant appropriate members of the wider community such as medical professionals and faith leaders.

 Pupil consultation has ensured the needs of all pupils can be met through the delivery of an age and stage appropriate RSHE curriculum that addresses relevant issues informed by analysis of public health data and pupil priorities.
-Consultation methods included pupil involvement, parental, staff and Local Governor involvement.
+Consultation methods included pupil voice, parent survey and governor consultation.
 Pupil consultation has been used to inform the creation of the school RSHE curriculum and this policy where appropriate.

-Policy Availability
+Policy availability

 Stakeholders can be informed about the policy through RSHE consultation events, referencing in the school prospectus or accessing a copy from the school website.
 Should a hard-copy of the document be required, the school will be happy to provide this upon request and will also work with any stakeholders that require the policy in an alternative format to meet their individual needs, ensuring equitable accessibility for all.
-The policy can be obtained in an alternative format by contacting the school office on 01493 780007 or emailing office@moorlands.norfolk.sch.uk.
+The policy can be obtained in an alternative format by contacting Mrs Jade Larkin (RSHE Lead) at jade.larkin@moorlands.dneat.org, 01493 780007.